 Poorly Constructed Buildings and Shelters

-The Kilcher family’s makeshift homesteads, outbuildings, and animal shelters frequently fail to provide adequate protection from Alaska’s punishing conditions.
-Time and again, the show depicts:
+The Kilcher family’s makeshift homesteads, outbuildings, and animal shelters often fail to protect them from Alaska’s harsh conditions.

 Mistakes from “Homestead Rescue”